Nevenall/blades-in-the-dark/src/01-the-basics.md

 - You might {Attune} to see echoes of recent spirit activity. *Have any new ghosts been here?
 How can I find the spirit well that’s calling to them?
 What should I be worried about?*
 - You might {Command} a local barkeep to tell you what he knows about the secret meetings held in his back room. *What’s really going on here?
 What’s he really feeling about this?
 Is he part of this secret group?*
 - You might {Consort} with a well-connected friend to learn secrets about an enemy, rival, or potential ally. *What do they intend to do?
 What might I suspect about their motives?
 How can I discover leverage to manipulate them?*
-- You might {Hunt} a courier across the city, to discover who’s receiving satchels of coin from a master duelsit. *Where does the package end up?
+- You might {Hunt} a courier across the city, to discover who’s receiving satchels of coin from a master duelist. *Where does the package end up?
 How can I find out who signed for the package at City Hall?*
 - You might {Study} ancient and obscure books to discover an arcane secret. *How can I disable the runes of warding? **Will anyone sense if they’re disabled?*
 - Or you might {Study} a person to read their intentions and feelings. *What are they really feeling?
 How could I get them to trust me?*
 - You might {Survey} a manor house to case it for a heist. *What’s a good point of infiltration?
 What’s the danger here?*